 2. Check your credit score

-3. Measure your debt to income ratio
+3. Understand your debt to income ratio

-4. Look at your savings
+4. Review your savings

 5. Decide on a down payment amount

-6. Choose a mortgage type
+6. Choose a mortgage term

 7. Find your real estate agent

-8. Calculate your closing costs
+8. Determine your closing costs

-9. Consider a prequalification
+9. Consider getting prequalified

-11. Gather all your papers
+11. Gather your documentation

 Once you feel you're ready to go from looking to buying, it's time to apply.
-This can be one of the most stressful parts of the journey but fear not — as long as you're organized and you've done your homework, you'll be fine.

 15. Closing time

 We hope this step-by-step guide of the homebuying journey has helped you understand everything that goes into it.
 As always, if you have any questions, call us or go to your local Chase branch to speak to a Chase Home Lending Advisor.
-Congratulations, and enjoy your new home!